haslie22/nodejs2024Q1-service/README.md

 npm run test:refresh
 ```

 :exclamation: If the tests fail with a **`read ECONNRESET`** error, it means that the container is currently rebuilding and unavailable.
 Please wait a moment and try again.

+:warning: After adding the authentication functionality, tests which previously could be run with `npm run test` command should be run using `npm run test:refresh` instead.

 ### :memo: Documentation

 :link: Once the app is running, you can easily access the OpenAPI documentation by typing http://localhost:4000/doc/ into your browser's address bar.

-### :cherry_blossom: Auto-fix and format
+### :cherry_blossom: Auto-fix and Format

 To check existing linting and formatting: